Farre-lab/syntenyPlotteR/README.md

 # syntenyPlotteR
-R package to draw Evolution Highway style synteny plots
+R package to draw synteny plots in three different styles

-It creates a PDF file with one page per reference chromosome.

 ## To install:
 `devtools::install_github("marta-fb/syntenyPlotteR")`

-## To use:
+## Input file

-`draw.eh("input file","output file name",chromosomeRange)`

-input file - synteny blocks following this format, separated by tabs.
+Please provide a file with the synteny blocks information, following this format, separated by tabs.

-  Please DO NOT include a header line
+  DO NOT include a header line

   ref - name of reference species
   chr - chromosome of reference species -- it ONLY accepts numbers